ISEC-AHU/fogworkflowsimNewest/fogworkflowsim/README.md

 # fogworkflowsim
-A Toolkit for Modeling and Simulation of Resource Management Techniques in Internet of Things, Edge and Fog Computing Environments
+A Toolkit for Modeling and Simulation of workflow management system in Edge and Fog Computing Environments

 ## IMPORTANT
 Please check the `improv` branch for latest changes.
 Master branch has been left intact until complete testing.

-## How to run iFogSim ?
+## How to run fogworkflowsim ?

 * Create a Java project in Eclipse.
 * Inside the project directory, initialize an empty Git repository with the following command
 ```
 git init
 ```
-* Add the Git repository of iFogSim as the `origin` remote.
+* Add the Git repository of fogworkflowsim as the `origin` remote.
 ```
-git remote add origin https://github.com/harshitgupta1337/fogsim
+git remote add origin https://github.com/xujia2018/fogworkflowsimNewest.git
 ```
 * Pull the contents of the repository to your machine.
 ```
 git pull origin master
 ```
 * Include the JARs (except the CloudSim ones) to your Eclipse project.
 * Run the example files (e.g. VRGame.java) to get started.